What is Phishing?

-According to Phishing Activity Trends Report for 2017, there was an average of roughly 48,500 confirmed phishing attacks per month in the United States during the first half of the year.
+According to Phishing Activity Trends Report for 2017, there were roughly 48,500 confirmed phishing attacks per month in the United States during the first half of the year.
 Some of the key takeaways from this report show that several hundred companies are regularly targeted, at least every few weeks, while a smaller number of companies are attacked intermittently.
-Over time a few companies fall off the lists completely, only to be replaced by new and up-and-coming targets of opportunity.
-Phishing attacks are most common in the Payment, Financial, and Email sectors.
+Over time, a few companies fall off the lists completely, only to be replaced by new and up-and-coming targets of opportunity.
+Phishing attacks are most common in the payment, financial, and email sectors.

 Phishing attacks can be challenging to identify.
-The reason is that the malicious attackers are smart and sophisticated in the manner that they target and attack users.
+Malicious attackers are smart and sophisticated in the manner that they target and attack users.
 They disguise their emails to look like organizations such as Netflix, Target, Bank of America, or Amazon so they can steal personal information or login credentials.
 These attackers design their emails to look precisely like the emails you receive from legitimate organizations.
 For example, some of these emails claim that “your order has shipped" and you should “check the tracking number.”
 Then, of course, to check the tracking, you need to “click the link below” to log in to your account.
-However, because you didn't order anything online recently, so you want to log in and make sure something terrible hasn't happened to your account.
+However, because you didn't order anything online recently, you want to log in and make sure something terrible hasn't happened to your account.
 Absentmindedly, you click the link, log in, and then without realizing it, your login credentials have just been compromised.

 Below are some examples of emails that individuals close to our team have received recently.
 We didn't have to dig too hard to find these emails because they show up frequently.
-The best way to combat them is to use a spam filter first.
+The best way to combat them is to first use a spam filter.
 However, as a reminder, spam filters and helpful tools such as Microsoft Office 365's Advanced Threat Protection don’t catch every suspicious email.
 New malicious phishing methods pop up every day and these tools take time to update.

 In the example above, the email looks to be from Microsoft's Secure Department.
 It appears to be legit, right?
-It says that someone attempted to log into my Microsoft Office 365 account and that I should enable second step verification so that any unauthorized locations can be canceled.
+It says that someone attempted to log in to my Microsoft Office 365 account and that I should enable second step verification so that any unauthorized locations can be canceled.
 Makes sense, right?
 I want to protect my Microsoft Office 365 account!